 Snapchat was created seven years ago by Evan Spiegel, Bobby Murphy, and Reggie Brown, former students at Stanford University.
-It is a multimedia messaging app with a focus on pictures and messages that are usually only available for a short time (24-hours) before they become inaccessible to users.
-As of today, Snapchat has 187 million daily active users.
+It is a multimedia messaging app with a focus on pictures and messages.
+These are usually only available for a short time (24-hours) before they become inaccessible to users.
+As of today, Snapchat has 249 million daily active users.
 Its target demographic has mainly consisted of millennials.
 With all of this in mind, monetization of the app was inevitable and in 2015, Snapchat began the steps toward paid advertising.

 In January 2015, Snapchat began making a shift from focusing on growth to monetization.
 The company launched its “Discover” feature, which allowed for paid advertising by presenting short-form content from publishers.